suncoast-devs/handbook/lessons/react-hooks/index.md

 // <HelloWorld />
 ```

-This is already easier to read and understand.
-The component `HelloWorld` just
+This code is already easier to read and understand.
+The component `HelloWorld`
-returns the JSX representing `<div>Hello, World</div>`
+just returns the JSX representing `<div>Hello, World</div>`

 ### Props for Stateless Functional Components

-You might be asking: "But what about a component that receives properties from a
+What about a component that receives properties from a parent component?
+Without
-parent component?"
-Without a class how do we utilize the `this.props` we get
+a class, how do we utilize the `this.props` we get from inheriting from
-from inheriting from `React.Component`?
+`React.Component`?

-The answer is really quite simple; the functional component receives the
+The answer is quite simple; the functional component receives the properties via
-properties via an argument we will call `props`
+an argument we will call `props`

 ```jsx
 function HelloWorld(props) {